sagemath/trac_to_gh/Issue 5592.md

 # Issue 5592: cell insertion bar does not come up before a text cell

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5592

 Original creator: jason